Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### groupIdentify

-Use the Group Identify API to set or update properties of particular groups.
+Use the Group Identify API to set or update the properties of particular groups.
 These updates only affect events going forward.
 [More details](../../sdks/typescript-browser/#group-properties).

 | Name | Description |
 | --- | --- |